sharadgupta27/camera-spectroscopy/README.md

 # Smartphone-Based Spectroscopy for Estimating Soil Properties

-This repository contains the data and code for the paper "Smartphone-based spectroscopy as a tool to estimate soil attributes for the citizen science concept", published in Smart Agricultural Technology, Elsevier.
+This repository contains the data and code for the paper "Smartphone-based spectroscopy as a tool to estimate soil attributes for the citizen science concept", published in Smart Agricultural Technology, Elsevier with [DOI] (https://doi.org/10.1016/j.atech.2023.100327)

 ## Introduction